Involvement with the criminal justice system (CJS)

-- It is likely that you will be given bail conditions to adhere to.
-Common conditions for suspected internet offenders include no unsupervised contact with children and no living or sleeping at an address with children.
-Conditions will vary between individuals; however you MUST comply, as breaking a bail condition is a criminal offence.
+- It is likely that you will be given bail conditions to stick to.
+Common conditions include no unsupervised contact with children and no living or sleeping at an address with children.
+Conditions will vary between people and cases, but you must comply as breaking a bail condition is a criminal offence.

-- You will be allocated to a specific officer; this person will be your ‘investigating officer’ and you will be given their contact details should you need to get in touch.
+- You will be allocated to a specific investigating officer and you will be given their contact details should you need to get in touch.

 - During this time, your electronic devices will be analysed by a forensic team.

 - The bail date can be extended by the police force, for example, if there is a delay in analysing your devices.